compsecmonkey/Reading-List/README.md

 ### Currently On Deck

-* The Spy and the Traitor: The Greatest Espionage Story of the Cold War :heavy_minus_sign: Ben Macintyre
 * Good Authority: How to Become the Leader Your Team Is Waiting For :heavy_minus_sign: Jonathan Raymond
 * Ender's Game :heavy_minus_sign: Orson Scott Card